delcourtfl/stream-play-server/README.md

 - Audio recording for specific application is not supported in getDisplayMedia() (or not at all for some browsers)
 - Controllers are hard to map manually in the client browser
 - Gamepad API will need secure context in the future
+- Issue where a process won't stop after closing the main golang script
+- Automated benchmarking and realtime evaluation could be great

 ## License